utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

    > By default Postman will append the access token to `Bearer` in the Authorization header for your request, but if your server implementation requires a different prefix, you can specify it in the __Header Prefix__ field.

 1. To request an access token, fill out the fields in the __Configure New Token__ section, and select __Get New Access Token__.
 To use the token with your request or collection, select **Proceed** and then select **Use token**.
 The details you used to generate the token are saved with your request or collection.
+You can also [share the token](#sharing-an-oauth-20-access-token) so that others with access to the collection can use the token.

    > Once you have a token value generated and added, it will appear in the request __Headers__.